floodyberry/chacha-opt/docs/UTILITIES.md

         memset(bench_arr, 0xf5, 32768);
         for (i = 0; lengths[i]; i++) {
             bench_len = lengths[i];
-            bench(example_list, sizeof(example_impl_t), example_bench_impl, bench_len, "byte", bench_trials / ((bench_len / 100) + 1));
+            bench(example_list, sizeof(example_impl_t), example_bench_impl, bench_len, "byte");
         }
     }

 Static variables are used to keep track of what the current settings are.
 The bench scratch buffer is used for the input data, although its contents are not important.
-One call is made to `bench` for each length, and the number of trials is (magically) adjusted per length to keep bench time from growing too much with length.
+One call is made to `bench` for each length to benchmark.

 #### BUILDING ####